Report: Commerce Secretary Wilbur Ross Lied About Being Billionaire

 Now, Forbes has published a stunning revelation that is sure to be a much more grievous blow to his sense of self: Ross is probably not even a billionaire.

-Ross has been advertised as among the richest of President Trump’s Cabinet secretaries, which counts as a major qualification in this White House.
+Ross has been advertised as the richest of President Trump’s Cabinet secretaries, which counts as a major qualification in this White House.
 Forbes, famous for its rich-people rankings, listed his wealth at $2.9 billion last year, but became suspicious after sifting through the financial-disclosure forms Ross filed when he entered government, which showed a net worth near $700 million.
-Ross told the magazine the real number was actually closer to $4 billion, and that the missing money was tied up in family trusts.
+Ross told the magazine that the real number was actually closer to $4 billion, and that the missing money was tied up in family trusts.
 But …

 After one month of digging, Forbes is confident it has found the answer: That money never existed.
 It seems clear that Ross lied to us, the latest in an apparent sequence of fibs, exaggerations, omissions, fabrications and whoppers that have been going on with Forbes since 2004.